 Verdict: What is the best international calling app?

-After all that, we can confidently say that Google Voice is the best international call app.
-This app offers a whole bunch of features, competitive pricing in plans and rates, and functionality for personal use and business needs, so you can decide which option is most important to you.
+Google Voice is the best international call app.
+This app offers a whole bunch of features, competitive pricing in plans and rates, and functionality for personal use and business needs.

-However, all the apps on this list have their own perks and might be a better fit for your particular needs.
-For example, FaceTime is a no-brainer when making personal international calls between iPhone users, and Vonage would be our top pick for established businesses.
+All the apps on this list have their own perks and any one might be a better fit for your particular needs.
+For example, WeChat is a no-brainer when making calls from China, and Vonage would be our top pick for established businesses.

 If you click on, sign up to a service through, or make a purchase through the links on our site, or use our quotes tool to receive custom pricing for your business needs, we may earn a referral fee from the supplier(s) of the technology you’re interested in.
 This helps Tech.co to provide free information and reviews, and carries no additional cost to you.
 Most importantly, it doesn’t affect our editorial impartiality.
 Ratings and rankings on Tech.co cannot be bought.
 Our reviews are based on objective research analysis.
 Rare exceptions to this will be marked clearly as a ‘sponsored’ table column, or explained by a full advertising disclosure on the page, in place of this one.
 Click to return to top of page